rubenfiszel/master-thesis/src/interpreter.md

 Argon is:

 - **two-staged**: There is only a single meta-stage and a single object-stage.
-The idea behind Argon is that the meta-program is constructing an IR programmatically in Scala through the frontend DSL, transform that IR and finally codegen the object program.
+The idea behind Argon is that the meta-program is constructing an IR programmatically in Scala through the frontend DSL, transforms that IR and finally codegens the object program.
 All of this happening at runtime.
 - **heterogenous**: The meta-program is in Scala but the generated meta-program does not have to be in Scala as well.
 For instance, for FPGA, the target language is both C++ and Chisel (an embedded DSL in Scala).
-- **typed**: The DSL is typed which enable Scala to typecheck the construction of the IR.
+- **typed**: The DSL is typed which enables Scala to typecheck the construction of the IR.
 Furthermore, the IR is itself typed.
 The IR being typed ensures that language designers write sound DSLs and corresponding IR.
-- **automatic staging annotations**: The staging annotations are part of the frontend DSL.
+- **automatic staging annotations**: Staging annotations are part of the frontend DSL.
 Implicit conversions exist from unstaged types to staged types.
-The staging annotations exists in the form of typeclass instances and inheritance.
+Staging annotations exists under the form of typeclass instances and inheritance.

 ## Staged type